“Unless you become like little children you will not enter the Kingdom of God."

 On Sunday Morning

 From the very beginning of Abbey Way, we have intentionally included our children in every aspect of our Sunday gathering.
-They are valued as contributers to our life together, helping out as they are able with set up, clean up and caring for younger children.
+They are valued as contributors to our life together, helping out as they are able with set up, clean up and caring for younger children.
 They regularly add significance to our dialogue by asking probing questions and giving insightful comments.
 When we pray, they readily extend their hands in blessing.
 Keeping us focused on what is real and present, the children add a connective realism to our Sunday gathering (and other times we meet) which is not found in most other church experiences.
 From the place of childhood innocence, the children in the community are well received as important and essential to who we are as church.

 During June, July and August, children ages 3 to fourth grade participate in an age appropriate bible lesson led by various Abbey Way-ers while the older children, youth and adults listen to the week's sermon.